An Adventurous Day Out in Crete

 Top tip: the winding drive down to the beach is an adventure itself!
 This is for confident drivers only or consider booking a tour with the concierge.

 Set sail on a traditional Caique and explore the Mirabello Gulf.
 Discover remote coves and visit Spinalonga island.
-Wander through the abandoned village and get a sense of what life was like for those exiled onto the island but condemned to live within sight of the mainland.
+Wander through the abandoned village and get a sense of what life was like for the exiles who were condemned to live isolated, but within sight of the mainland.

 Top tip: before you arrive, read Victoria Hislop’s bestselling novel, The Island, for a dramatic re-imagining of one fictional family’s experiences on Spinalonga.